anywhichway/dot-async-data/README.md

 ## Built-in Functions

-Unless otherwise notes, built-in functions can be access via inline square brackets or dot notation, e.g. `value[$max]` and `value.$max`.
+Unless otherwise noted, built-in functions can be access via inline square brackets or dot notation, e.g. `value[$max]` and `value.$max`.
 With some noted exceptions, if a function is flagged as inline, then to use it the `dotAsyncData` object must have been created with `{inline:true}`.

-Functions that typically work only on arrays or object are not polymorphic, i.e. if $max is called on a single numeric value, then `undefined` is returned.
+Functions that typically work only on arrays or object are usually not polymorphic, i.e. if $max is called on a single numeric value, then `undefined` is returned.
-If $max is called on an array, the the maximum value in the array is returned.
+If $max is called on an array, the maximum value in the array is returned.
 Polymorphic versions are planned and will be prefixed with `poly`, e.g. `$polyMax`.
-Exceptions include $count, `$map` and `$reduce` which handle array and non-array data.
-Non-array data will treated like single element arrays.
+Exceptions include `$count`, `$map` and `$reduce` which handle array and non-array data.
+Non-array data is treated like single element arrays.

 For the examples below, assume the following: